-The FBI’s elite Hostage Rescue Team (HRT) is widely known as the only full-time counterterrorism unit in federal law enforcement system.
-They are capable of acting equally with the same standard as the most of the America’s America’s military special operations units.
+The FBI’s elite Hostage Rescue Team (HRT) is widely known as the only full-time counterterrorism unit in the federal law enforcement system.
+They are capable of acting equally with the same standard as most of America’s military special operations units.

 Their history started in 1982 when it was formed by Danny Coulson.
 One year later, in October 1983, first members completed their training course and became members of the new formed FBI HRT.